hgzimmerman/rocket-file-cache/README.md

 This should improve latency and throughput on systems that are bottlenecked on disk I/O.

 # Performance
-Running the bench tests in the repository on a computer with an Intel(R) Core(TM) i7-6700K CPU @ 4.00GHz, with a Samsung SSD 950 PRO 512 NVME SSD:
+Running the bench tests that used to be in the repository on a computer with an Intel i7-6700K CPU @ 4.00GHz, with a Samsung NVME SSD 950 PRO 512 GB:
 ```
 test tests::cache_access_10mib ... bench:   3,588,455 ns/iter (+/- 1,492,613)
 test tests::cache_access_1mib  ... bench:      32,141 ns/iter (+/- 839)